 Integrated approach to the principles of bacteriology, mycology, virology and parasitology to provide a better understanding of the problems of health and disease.
-Three-hour lecture, two-hour laboratory per week.
-(Not for science majors or pre-med-ical/pre-dental students) Prerequisites: BIOL 1102, CHEM 1101.
-4 credits loss will be examined.
-Three-hour lecture, four-hour laboratory per week.
-(Part of the Environmental Studies minor; not a biology major elective course.)
-Prerequisites: BIOL 1101 and CHEM 1001 or equivalent.
+Three-hour lecture, two hour laboratory per week.
+(Not for science majors or pre-med-ical/pre-dental students) Prerequisites: BIOL 1102, CHEM 1301.
 4 credits

-BIOL 2121 (ENVL 2121) Introduction to Ecology
+BIOL 2122 (ENVL 2122) Introduction to Ecology

 Application of basic scientific laws, principles and concepts to environmental and resource problems.
-Scientific concepts such as matter and energy resources; soil, water and food resources; ecosystems, atmosphere and geologic processes; air and water pollution and pesticides will be studied.
-Problems such as deforestation, loss of biodiversity, global warming and ozone
+Scientific concepts such as resources; soil, water and food; ecosystems, atmosphere and geologic processes; air and water pollution and pesticides will be addressed.
+Studies also include population and community dynamics.
+Part of the environmental studies major and minor; not a biology major elective course.
+Prerequisite: BIOL 1101 and CHEM 1001 or equivalent.
+4 credits